안녕하세요. 토미입니다.

 For example,

-I really want to go to the theater, but I can’t go because it’s far.
+I really want to go to the theater, but I can’t because it’s far away.

 For example,

-I wish I can travel to the Philippines.
+I wish I could travel to the Philippines.

 The second homework is memorizing vocabulary.